asgharrazavi/msm_analysis_scripts/Opsin_Structure/msm/README.md

 # Workflow

-Step 1. project all simulation data on tICA reaction coordinates.
+Step 1.
+Project all simulation data on tICA reaction coordinates.
 <br />
-Step 2. cluster all simulation dat based on their tICA values to obtain microstates and assign each frame to a microstate. (assignments are in the `assigns` folder).
+Step 2.
+Cluster all simulation dat based on their tICA values to obtain microstates and assign each frame to a microstate. (assignments are in the `assigns` folder).
 <br />
-Step 3. use `implied_times2.py` to calculate MSM implied timescales for a series of MSM lag-times.
+Step 3.
+Use `implied_times2.py` to calculate MSM implied timescales for a series of MSM lag-times.
 <br />
-Step 4. choose a proper MSM lag-time and use `opsin_msm.py` to get MSM eigenvalues, eigenvectors, transition probability matrix, etc.
+Step 4.
+Choose a proper MSM lag-time and use `opsin_msm.py` to get MSM eigenvalues, eigenvectors, transition probability matrix, etc.
 <br />
-Step 5. lump microstates to creat `macrostates` using the `pccaplus.py` in the `12macros` folder.
+Step 5.
+Lump microstates to creat `macrostates` using the `pccaplus.py` in the `12macros` folder.
 <br />